mirochaj/ares/doc/example_grid_II.rst

 Advanced Parameter Study
 ========================
-In this example, we'll follow the same procedure as in the `Simple Parameter Study' example, but add a few dimensions, and take advantage of some advanced features.
-First, import ares and initialize a ModelGrid instance:
+In this example, we'll follow the same procedure as in the :doc:`example_grid_I` example, but add a few dimensions and take advantage of some advanced features.
+It'll be advantageous to write the following as a script (i.e., not in an interactive Python session) so that we can execute it in parallel.
+Call it ``ares_2d_grid.py``:

 ::